 All of the carers who spoke with the UCO confirmed that they receive good support from the agency's team of staff.
-Regular communication was confirmed, either through home visits, phone calls and emails to ensure that there were no concerns regarding the placement.
+Regular communication was confirmed, either through home visits or phone calls to ensure that there were no concerns regarding the placement.
 All were aware of whom they should they contact if they had any concerns regarding the placement and were aware of the out of hours support available to them.